 Munchausen syndrome by proxy (MSBP) is a mental health problem in which a caregiver makes up or causes an illness or injury in a person under his or her care, such as a child, an elderly adult, or a person who has a disability.
 Because vulnerable people are the victims, MSBP is a form of child abuse or elder abuse.

-Note:Since most cases of MSBP are between a caregiver (usually a mother) and a child, the rest of this topic will describe that relationship.
+Since most cases of MSBP are between a caregiver (usually a mother) and a child, this information describes that relationship.
 But it is important to remember that MSBP can involve any vulnerable person who has a caregiver.

 The caregiver with MSBP may: